-Did you ever wonder how long it takes to make a car?
-It is way less than you think.
+Have you ever wondered how long it takes to make a car?
+It's way less time than you think.
 But before we look at the actual numbers let’s look at some history and then agree on some definitions.

 Things Have Changed

 How does that compare with today’s assembly time?
 It is not a fair comparison.
 Today’s vehicles are a good bit more complicated than in 1925.
 They are expected to be safer, handle speeds that were unheard of in 1925, and last for years and years.

 One of the things that Henry Ford’s factories did that is even more relevant today is the use of preassembled parts.
 So, let’s agree on some definitions.
 When I am talking about how long it takes to “make a car.”
 I am referring to the amount of time it takes to assemble all the parts that have been brought together to the final assembly plant.
 It assumes that there are many assemblies or sub-assemblies that are coming to the plant ready to install.
 That seems to miss out on a great deal of the overall manufacturing process, but it still includes a great deal of work.